j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 ```text
 C:\Windows\System32\lsass.dmp
 ```

-> [!NOTE]
 > This supports the assessment that credentials were likely dumped from LSASS despite the absence of ProcessAccess events (Sysmon Event ID 10), which may indicate the dumping tool used direct syscalls to reduce API-monitoring visibility.

+This was one of the clearer credential-access artifacts in the case.
+It also helped explain why the later spread into more privileged systems was able to happen as quickly as it did.

 <img width="1124" height="327" alt="Q22_credential_dumping" src="https://github.com/user-attachments/assets/79fb508f-77dd-42a3-8bb9-bd7b8bdcb2a7" />

 > LSASS dump creation

 #### 4.3 Discovery

-To see what the attacker enumerated after gaining execution, process creation events were filtered to common Living Off the Land (LOTL) binaries.
+To see what the attacker was learning from the environment after gaining execution, I filtered process creation events to common Living Off the Land binaries.

 ```kusto
 EmberForgeX_CL